 - 2 flax eggs (2 Tablespoons ground flax seeds mixed with 5 Tablespoons of water)

 - 1 teaspoon vanilla extract

 - 1/2 cup applesauce or dairy free sour-cream (see above)

 - Vegan chocolate buttercream recipe

-- In a large mixing bowl, whisk together the cake’s dry ingredients.
+In a large mixing bowl, whisk together the cake’s dry ingredients, except for the cocoa.

-- In a saucepan over medium-low heat, melt your butter.
-Add your water, cocoa powder, and dairy-free sour cream and stir to incorporate.
+In a saucepan over medium-low heat, melt your vegan butter.
+Add your water, cocoa powder, and dairy-free sour cream/applesauce and stir to incorporate.
 Take off the heat and add your flax eggs, vanilla, and then whisk in your dry ingredients.
 Stir until smooth.

 Don’t forget to pin it, so you don’t lose it.
 Also, be sure to check out my other allergy-friendly Pinterest boards.

 Looking for more chocolate treats?
 See some of my other favorites below, or go to my index: